 Environmental scientists have to be great at communicating, writing, researching, and so much more.
 They are constantly trying to present their findings to others and defend them to keep people and the environment safe.

-In 2018, the median pay for this position was $71,130 per year, and working as an environmental scientist does a lot of good for humans, animals, and plant life.
-The amount of analytical work and focus required to be an effective environmental scientist is staggering, but the unique personality traits of INFJ people make them well suited for the job.
+In 2019, the median pay for this position was $71,130 per year.
+Plus, working as an environmental scientist does a lot of good for humans, animals and plant life.
+The amount of analytical work and focus required to be an effective environmental scientist is staggering.
+But the unique personality traits of INFJ people make them well suited for the job.

 Working in human resources requires excellent communication skills and intuition.
 Of the Myers-Briggs types, INFJs are the most intuitive, and they excel at conflict resolution.
 They can mediate in most work environments.
 They can also help with various aspects of the onboarding process to welcome people who are new to the office.